libbyboydvincent-stack/monkey_manual/README.md

 Both are plain objects and straightforward to edit without any coding background.

-If you make a version for a different neurodivergent combination (e.g. both autistic, or ADHD + depression, or any other pairing), consider sharing it.
+If you make a version for a different neurodivergent combination (e.g. both autistic, or ADHD + depression, or any other pairing), please consider sharing it.
+If you make a version that improves on this (form, function, or fun), please consider submitting an update.

 ---

 ## A note on tone

 This guide is deliberately light-hearted in framing.
-The person it was made for is referred to as "Monkey" — this is a term of endearment, not a label.
-The whimsy is intentional: when someone is stressed and doesn't know what to do, a guide that is warm and slightly silly is more likely to actually get used than a clinical one.
+The person it was made for is referred to as "Monkey". that's me and this is a term of endearment, not a label.
+The whimsy is intentional; when someone is stressed and doesn't know what to do, a guide that is warm and slightly silly is more likely to actually get used than a clinical one.
+The tone and the language aren't chosen to make fun of or light of what can be difficult, confusing, painful, stressful and upsetting.
+The tone and and the language are used to avoid pathologising one of life's most common experiences.
+The Monkeys aren't sick.
+This is normal.

 The content, however, is grounded in real research.
 The "Why this works" sections exist specifically because one partner in this dynamic is autistic and processes things better when the logic is made explicit rather than implied.